 Braising Shiitake Mushrooms (Optional)

 - Once the shiitake mushrooms have absorbed the water, it should be soft and pliable.
+If they are not soft yet, flip them and soak them for another 30 minutes.

 - Squeeze the water out of the mushrooms and place the water in a small pot.

-- Add the shiitake mushrooms back in and braise it for 10 minutes or until the mushrooms have absorbed most of the liquid
+- Add the shiitake mushrooms in and braise it for 10 minutes or until the mushrooms have absorbed most of the liquid

 - Set the braised mushrooms aside to cool.